google-cloud-japan/sa-ml-workshop/blog/Fashion-Compliment-App/README.md

-# Grammar correction service - example application
+# Fashion compliment service - example application

 Disclaimer: This is not an official Google product.